OpenBioMaps/documentation/official_docs/en/upload_forms.rst

         }
     }

-    - once
-        Field displayed only once in observation-list in mobile app at the end of observation (This option will used in the web form to pull out a field from the table over the table.
-Currenty, using the default value option do this for the web form)

 Column relations
 ................
 Megadható hogy a táblából egy más oszlop értéke esetén az adott oszlopba bevitt értéket hogyan ellenőrízze vagy módosítsa. pl.: weight oszlop esetén ha a sex oszlop tartalma female akkor az értékek min 20 és max 30 numerikus értket vehetnek fel (sex=female) {minmax=20:30}